 In Upper Volta, parades and celebrations marked the eighteenth anniversary of independence on Tuesday (12 December).

-In Upper Volta, parades and celebrations marked the eighteenth anniversary of independence on Tuesday (12 December).
+Background: In Upper Volta, parades and celebrations marked the eighteenth anniversary of independence on Tuesday (12 December).
 Formerly a province of French West Africa, Upper Volta became a self-governing republic within the French community in 1958, and fully independent tow years later.
 The present governments is headed by the President, General Sangoule Lamizana.

 SYNOPSIS: Upper Volta is one of the poorest nations of the world.
 But, on independence day, people from all parts of the country converged on the capital, Ouagadougou, to watch and participate in the celebrations.
 The military are prominent in the country, their armed forces numbering just over three thousand, with a paramilitary support of two thousand.
 Military service is compulsory.